Snicho1945/Film-Release-Date-Analysis/README.md

       Machine Learning: Matthew https://github.com/MatthewTichenor
       Dashboard: Steven https://github.com/Snicho1945
       Test/Review: All

-Our purpose is to determine the optimal release dates for movies based on the time of year and genre.
-This information could help the entertainment industry maximize gains made from movies as well as be an important tool for independent studios lacking a big budget.

 Find all the tools used for this project in the [requirements.txt file.](https://github.com/Snicho1945/Final_Project/blob/main/requirements.txt)